 The sensor has three lights.
 (1) green light for power, (2) yellow light for network activity, and (3) another green light for status.
 During normal operation the power light will be on, the network light will flash occasionally when data is sent over WiFi, and the status light will flash to indicate proper transmission of the sensor signals.
 If the power light is blinking it may indicate a network connection problem.
 If the status light is not blinking that may also indicate a problem.
 It's very rare that you'll need to know any of this -- even when technical issues come up with the sensor we are typically able to resolve them without getting into this, and that's part of why the bed strap pocket hides all of this away (it's also to prevent the lights from bothering anyone in a dark room).

 The sensor is measuring vibrations using a small sensor similar to an accelerometer, a common type of sensor found in many smartphones, activity trackers, and other devices.
 The method of calculating heart rate, respiratory rate, and other physiologic measures from the vibrations is called ballistocardiography.

 Will the sensor work with more than one person in the bed?

-The sensor hasn’t been tested for two people in a bed.
+The sensor hasn’t been fully tested for accuracy with two people in a bed.

 Why is the sensor warm?